ModelEarth/localsite/start/README.md

 ### More...

-<a href="steps/">Local Site Install</a> - With Minimum Commands
+<a href="steps/">Local Site Install</a> - With Install Command
-<a href="../../io/charts/">Local Impact Charts</a> - With Install Commands
+<a href="../../io/charts/">Impact Widgets</a> - With REACT Develoment Opportunities

-The local impact charts are included with either setup link above.
+The impact widgets are included with either setup above.
 The charts reside in the io repo.